University of Huddersfield: Research

 The university has world-leading applied research groups in biomedical sciences, engineering and physical sciences, social sciences and arts and humanities.
 It has quadrupled its research income and its number of postgraduate researchers in recent years.

 In the 2014 Research Excellence Framework (REF) exercise, the University of Huddersfield achieved its best ever result.
 It rose to 68th in the UK Research Power league table, having been placed 97th in the 2008 REF.
 More University of Huddersfield academics, 262, were entered than in any previous cycle, and the proportion of world leading research submitted increased to 15%.

-The 2021 REF allowed the University to further develop its performance, submitting 589 academic staff.
+The 2021 REF allowed the university to further develop its performance, submitting 589 academic staff.
 It is now placed in the top third of all UK institutions on the measurement of 'research power'.

 The university also host the MIAMI facilities, a world-class laboratory addressed to materials sciences investigations and energy studies.

 Reputation and rankings

 It was ranked 701+ in the 2015–16 QS World University Rankings.
 The university was the Entrepreneurial University of the Year at the THE awards 2012.
 It won the Outstanding Registry Team 2013 at the THE Leadership and Management awards 2013.
 The university was University of the Year at the THE awards 2013.
 In 2014 the university was named the Times Higher Education's (THE) Best University Workplace.
 The university was the New University of the Year at the Educate North Awards 2015.
+The university has also been ranked as 20th place on the QS World University Rankings for the subject of Music, being the highest ranked non-conservatoire university in Britain on the list.

 The university has a policy of ensuring all academic staff have, or are working towards, a teaching qualification.
 In 2016, the university came top among all UK universities for having qualified teaching staff.
 More than 90% of its academics were found to have a teaching qualification, with the next-highest institution scoring 84%.
 By 2020, the university remained joint top among English universities.